DFIN303 TAXATION MANAGEMENT

 Assignment Set – 2

-Q4 Explain the difference between Tax planning, Tax Avoidance and Tax Evasion?
+Q4 Explain the difference between Tax planning, Tax Evasion and Tax Evasion?
 What are the objectives of Tax planning?
 Also, provide an example for tax planning?

 Ans 4.